 Will there be capacity limits on the race distances?

-The Nike Melbourne Marathon Festival offers 5 different event distances including a 3km Walk, 5km Run, 10km Run, Nike Half Marathon and Nike Full Marathon.
+The Nike Melbourne Marathon Festival offers 5 different event distances including a 3km Walk, 5km Run, SriLankan Airlines 10km Run, Nike Half Marathon and Nike Marathon.
 Each of these distances have their own capacity limit based on delivering an enjoyable and safe race day experience for all participants.
-These events are highly popular and do sell out so we encourage interested participants to register early to secure their race entry.
+These events are highly popular and do sell out, so we encourage interested participants to register early to secure their race entry.

 What will happen at the start line?

-The Nike Melbourne Marathon Festival start, and finish lines have been designed to allow adequate space for all participants to socially distance.
-Each participant has a timing chip in their race bib that is not triggered until they cross the timing mats at the start line and finishing times are submitted when they cross the final timing mat at the finish line.
+he Nike Melbourne Marathon Festival start, and finish lines have been designed to allow adequate space for all participants to socially distance.
+Each participant has a timing chip in their race bib (except the 3km walk which is a non-timed event) that is not triggered until they cross the timing mats at the start line and finishing times are submitted when they cross the final timing mat at the finish line.
 Whilst the extra space may mean some participants start further back or take a little longer to start the event, their official race times (net time) will not be affected.

 If the event is cancelled, what happens to my registration?

-In the event of a cancellation, and you hold a live and current registration you will be provided with a number of options including transferring to the following year or a full refund of your 2021 registration.
+In the event of a cancellation, and you hold a live and current registration you will be provided with a number of options at the time of this occurring, including transferring to the 2022 event or receiving a refund of your event entry fee.

 What happens if travel restrictions prevent me from getting to Melbourne?

-In the event of travel restrictions affecting registered participants outside of Melbourne at the time of the event we will provide options including transferring to the following year and or a full refund of your registration.
+In the event of travel restrictions affecting registered participants outside of Melbourne at the time of the event, we will provide options including transferring to the following year and/or a refund of your event entry fee.